 A related project is the ‘Supporting EISCAT_3D’ (E3DS) by the Nordic e-Infrastructure Consortium (NeIC).
 E3DS started approximately at the same time than the EIGSC_3D Competence Centre project (Feb/March 2015).
 The goal of E3DS is to support the preparation of the implementation of EISCAT_3D for those aspects concerning e-infrastructure.
 Particular goals also include to develop solutions for locating the data archive within existing national e-infrastructures and to support EISCAT in planning the recruitment of e-science experts.
 Connection with this project is established through John White (E3DS project manager), who is involved in the CC project too.

 Another related and ongoing project is the EUDAT - EISCAT_3D data pilot.
 The purpose of this data pilot is to use EUDAT services to establish a unified archival and data search system for the existing EISCAT incoherent scatter radars.
 The outcome will be used to explore whether and how EUDAT services can be customised for data archival and discovery for the future EISCAT_3D radar system.
-Connection with this project is ensured through CSC and EISCAT staff members who are involved in both the EGI and EUDAT projects.
+The second version of the EISCAT_3D portal should also use this system and connection with this project is ensured through CSC and EISCAT staff members who are involved in both the EGI CC and the EUDAT projects.

 Data model

-The prime purpose of the EISCAT portal is to provide a web-based user interface for search, retrieval and re-processing (visualisation, analysis) of archived EISCAT_3D data.
+The prime purpose of the EISCAT portal is to provide a web-based user interface for searching, retrieval and re-processing (visualisation, analysis) of archived EISCAT_3D data.
 The EISCAT_3D data model is under development, and the portal development activities are expected to facilitate this activity.

 EISCAT_3D data will be defined at different levels.
 (See table 1 below).
-Low level data are raw (RF voltage domain) data at full instrument resolution; data at higher levels are converted into data products of reduced size (spectral data and physical parameters).
+Low level data are raw data at full instrument resolution; data at higher levels are converted into data products of reduced size (spectral data and physical parameters).
 The operations centre will receive the data from all EISCAT_3D radar sites, send processed data to be archived at the archives (the data centres) and will communicate with the sites for real-time control of the radar.
 It is planned that there will be two data centres within the Nordic countries.
 Each data centre will contain a full set of the EISCAT_3D data written from the operations centre, providing a simple redundancy.
 The portal should serve data from the redundant data centres to users.

 Table 1.
 EISCAT_3D data levels.
 The operations centre will receive data from levels 1 to 3a and produce data level 3b.
-The 4 month data buffer is previsioned to be located at the operations centre.
+The 4 month data buffer is planned to be located at the operations centre.
 The data levels 2 and higher are transferred from the operations centre buffer to be archived at the data centres.
 Source: EISCAT_3D Wide-Area Network Plan, MA-3 of NeIC project.